 5. The ink is applied to the die on the press, and under extreme pressure, the invitation is created.
 This pressure creates the distinct indentation on the back of the invitation – known as “bruising” – a classic indicator of the engraving.

-The copper plate is usually included with the couple’s invitation order, so if they would ever need more invitations created, they can mail the plate back to the printing company.
+The copper plate is usually included with the couple’s invitation order, so if they need more invitations created, they mail the plate back to the printing company.

-Keep in mind that engraved invitations are more expensive due to the individual creation of the metal plate, but the plate makes a wonderful keepsake that can be passed onto generations.
-Engraved invitations are also some of the most beautiful invitations guests will ever see.
+Keep in mind that engraved invitations are more expensive due to the individual creation of the metal plate.
+But the plate makes a wonderful keepsake that can be passed onto generations.
+Engraved invitations are also some of the most beautiful invitations guests will ever see (and feel!).

 Take a look at just a few of the gorgeous engraved invitations we have in our studio.

-Thermography is a relatively new technique and is more adaptable than engraving due to engraving’s limited fonts on the metal plate.
+Thermography is a newer technique and is more adaptable than engraving due to engraving’s limited fonts on the metal plate.
 No plate is necessary for a thermography run, making this technique the less costly of the two.
-The following describes how thermography is done.
+In order to create a piece with thermography:

 1. A paper plate with an aluminium backing is created for the invitation.
 The plate is mounted on a press-cylinder and comes in contact with wetting rollers, then ink rollers.